Vice presidency of Mike Pence: Vice presidency (2017–2021)

 Soon after the election, he was appointed chairman of President-elect Trump's transition team.
 During the transition phase of the Trump administration, Pence was reported as holding a large degree of influence in the administration due to his roles as a mediator between Trump and congressional Republicans, for reassuring conservatives about Trump's conservative credentials, and his influence in determining Donald Trump's cabinet.
+As Vice President, Pence received the Presidential Daily Briefing from intelligence experts; for the last year of his term, Pence's briefer was an openly trans woman, Julia Curlee.

 On January 20, 2017, at noon, Pence became the 48th vice president of the United States, sworn into the office by justice Clarence Thomas.